HajkD/Active-maintenance-of-phylotranscriptomic-hourglasses/README.md

 ## Generating Figures

-First load the following packages into the workspace:
+First load the following packages into the work space:

 ```r